-All application materials and auditions must be completed and postmarked by May 31 of the enrollment year.
+All below application steps must be completed by May 31 of the college enrollment year.
 No exceptions are able to be honored.

-- Play the following three scales as many octaves as possible: Concert Db major, Concert A major, and Concert C harmonic minor.
+- Play these scales as many octaves as possible—Concert Db major, Concert A major and Concert C harmonic minor.

-- Play the chromatic scale, covering the entire range of your instrument, by tonguing up and slurring down.
-(Articulations are for wind players only.)
+- Play the chromatic scale (covering your entire range) by tonguing up & slurring down.
+(Articulations are for woodwinds & brass.)

 Optional (but beneficial) Steps

-- Submit evidence of selection for an all-state, all-county, or all-district ensemble or of participation in a university honor group to which you were nominated by your director.
+- Submit evidence of selection for an All-State, All-County or All-District ensemble or of participation in an Honor Band to which you were nominated.
 Suitable evidence is a copy of a program, an official letter of notification or a letter from your high school director.

 - Submit a letter of recommendation from your high school director.